qrtl/hls-custom/report_alternative_layout/README.rst

 |badge1| |badge2| |badge3|

-This module allows for the configuration of alternative report layouts.
+This module introduces an alternative layout for QWeb reports with the following adjustments to existing external layouts:

-The alternative layout features a design where the customer's name is displayed on the left side, and the company's name is on the right side.
+- Displays the partner's address on the left side first, followed by the company's address on the right side.

-Additionally, an option has been added to display only the parent partner's name on the report if the partner has a parent company.
+- Uses the commercial partner's address in place of the partner's address.

+Currently, these adjustments are only supported for the standard external layout (`external_layout_standard`).

 **Table of contents**